 Hello.
 My name is John Draper.
 I’ve wanted to be an author since I was 9.
 Life got in the way, though.
 If I had it to do over again, I would skip college and just start writing my fiction.
 My parents wouldn’t have allowed it, though, and since they bankrolled me, I went along with their plan: Go to college, finish in four years—no more and no less—and then immediately get a job and start a “career.”

 So I did.
 I took my degree in journalism from the University of Washington and started work in newspapers.
 (This was back when newspapers were made of paper.
 Yes, it’s true.
 Google it.)
 Then I got married, also one of the things my parents wanted from me.
 Then we decided we wanted to “start a family,” also one of my parents’ givens.
 Once the kids started coming, any hope I had of writing fiction went out the window, which was fine.
 I loved raising my kids.
 Best years of my life, to date.

 Now my kids are graduated from college, and suddenly I have time to devote to fiction.
 So I wrote my first novel, A Danger to God Himself, which is about a Mormon missionary who goes insane on his mission.

 Writing the novel caused me to lose my religion.
 For 35 years, I was a devout believer.
 And then, not so much.
-My second book will be a spiritual memoir.
+My second book will be out soon, The Curse of Perversion, which is about a clash between Satan and a gay ex-fundamentalist.
 See a trend?
 Yes, I’m fascinated by religion.
-The way I see it, I’m just saying out loud the things most believers think now and then.
+The way I see it, I’m just saying out loud the things most people think now and then.

 This blog will be where I post those thoughts.
 I don’t have any answers—don’t even know if the answers are have-able.
 My thinking is that this is a discussion we can have together.
 Can God make difference in the scrabble of day-to-day life?
 Is religion fading away?
 What will take its place?